vbekiaris/hzCmd/README.md

 hz help

-2) Run your first local bench
+2) Run your first local bench you will need password less ssh login to the local box from the current user

 hz-bench-get hz/put